MonoKAN: Certified Monotonic Kolmogorov-Arnold Network: Conclusion

 \section{Conclusion}

 This paper proposes a novel artificial neural network (ANN) architecture called MonoKAN, which is based on the Kolmogorov-Arnold Network (KAN).
 MonoKAN is designed to certify partial monotonicity across the entire input space, not just within the domain of the training data, while enhancing interpretability.
 To achieve this, we replace the B-splines, proposed in the original formulation of KAN, with cubic Hermite splines, which offer well-established conditions for monotonicity and can uniformly approximate sufficiently smooth functions.
 Our experiments demonstrate that MonoKAN consistently outperforms existing state-of-the-art methods in terms of performance metrics.
 Moreover, it retains the interpretability benefits of KANs, enabling effective visualization of model behavior.
 This combination of interpretability and certified partial monotonicity addresses a crucial need for more trustworthy and explainable AI models.
-Future research will focus on extending the architecture to splines of arbitrary degrees and investigating the effects of pruning, a key characteristic of KANs.